Kyle Tucker Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in the league.
+- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics have a 6.83 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.81 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (88 total, 1.7 per game).
+- Athletics pitchers combine to surrender 89 total home runs at a clip of 1.6 per game (most in baseball).

+- Medina makes the start for the Athletics, his fifth of the season.
+He is 0-3 with a 6.45 ERA and 19 strikeouts in 22 1/3 innings pitched.

+- The right-hander last pitched on Wednesday against the Seattle Mariners, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.